Save5Bucks/rust-hide-screen-on-death/README.md

 - The app attempts to load `iohook` to capture the G key while Rust is in focus.
 If `iohook` is not installed, the UI will note this and only death detection will function.
 To enable it: `npm i iohook` (requires native build tools).
 Key code is currently hard-coded to G.

 Packaging
 - Uses `electron-builder`.
-Common commands:
-  - `npm run dist` – creates platform installers
+Run `npm run dist` to create the NSIS installer for Windows.
-  - `npm run dist:appx` – builds an AppX for Microsoft Store submission

-Windows Store (AppX)
-- Adjust `build.appx` fields in `package.json`:
-  - `publisher` (CN=...
-GUID or cert subject)
-  - `identityName` and `publisherDisplayName`
-  - Provide icons at `build/icon.ico`
-- After building the AppX, sign it with a certificate that matches the publisher, then submit through Partner Center.

 Files
 - `src/main/*` – main process, OBS client, preload, key monitoring.